-Malika Zeghal is a political scientist who studies religion through the lens of Islam and power.
-She is particularly interested in Islamist movements and in the institutionalization of Islam in the Muslim world, with special focus on the Middle East and North Africa in the post-colonial period and on Muslim diasporas in North America and Western Europe.
-She has more general interests in the circulation and role of religious ideologies in situations of conflict and/or dialogue.
-She has published a study of central religious institutions in Egypt (Gardiens de l'Islam.
-Les oulémas d'al-Azhar dans l'Egypte contemporaine [Presses de Sciences Po, 1996]), and a volume on Islam and politics in Morocco (Islamism in Morocco: Religion, Authoritarianism, and Electoral Politics [Markus Wiener, 2008]), which won the French Voices-Pen American Center Award.
-She has recently edited a special issue of the Revue des Mondes Musulmans et de la Méditerranée, Intellectuels de l'islam contemporain.
-Nouvelles générations, nouveaux débats , on new intellectual debates in contemporary Islam.
-She is currently working on a book on states, secularity, and Islam in the contemporary Arab world, forthcoming from Princeton University Press.
+Malika Zeghal has published a study of the Egyptian ulama of al-Azhar since the 1950s and of their various forms of engagement with politics (Gardiens de l'Islam.
+Les oulémas d'al-Azhar dans l'Egypte contemporaine [Presses de Sciences Po, 1996]).
+She has also published a volume on Islam and politics in contemporary Morocco (Islamism in Morocco: Religion, Authoritarianism, and Electoral Politics [Markus Wiener, 2008]), which highlights in particular the role of Shaykh Yassine's political mysticism in the Islamist political opposition to the Moroccan monarchy, and has won the French Voices-Pen American Center Award.
+She has also edited a special issue of the Revue des Mondes Musulmans et de la Méditerranée, Intellectuels de l'islam contemporain.
+Nouvelles générations, nouveaux débats [123, 2008], on contemporary liberal Muslim thought.
+She is currently working on a book on Islam and the state in the Arab world in the modern period (19th-21th century), forthcoming at Princeton University Press.

 With a team of graduate students in NELC, she is currently building a digital map of Islamic intellectual networks in the Maghrib and Egypt in the 1920s and 1930s.
 This project, called Afkar, is supported by a Grant from the Lasky-Barajas Dean’s Innovation Fund for Digital Arts and Humanities.